Tyne and Wear

 Tyne and Wear (/ˌtaɪn ... ˈwɪər/) is a ceremonial county in North East England.
-It borders Northumberland to the north and County Durham to the south, and the largest settlement is the city of Newcastle upon Tyne.
+It borders Northumberland to the north and County Durham to the south.
+The county contains the two cities of Newcastle upon Tyne and Sunderland.
+The notable towns in the county are Birtley, Blaydon Felling, Gateshead, Hebburn, Hetton-le-Hole, Houghton-le-Spring, Jarrow, Killingworth, North Shields, South Shields, Tynemouth, Wallsend, Washington and Whitley Bay.